NEAR REAL-TIME COARSE RESOLUTION OZONE PROFILE

 Units and spatial resolution: The ozone profile is reported as partial columns, in Dobson Units (DU).
 GOME-2 has nominal spatial resolution of 80 km x 40 km, but for the shortest UV wavelengths the integration time is 8 times longer.
 Therefore, NOP spatial resolution is 640 km x 40 km.

-File format: NOP product is available in two formats: HDF5 and BUFR (only BUFR via GTS).
+File format: This product is available in two formats: HDF5 and BUFR (only BUFR via GTS).
 Each file contains one PDU (Product Dissemination Unit), equal to three minutes of satellite data.